Current restrictions at Princess Anne Hospital

 - If you decide not to have the vaccine then it is important to reduce your risks of getting COVID-19 by washing your hands regularly, wearing a face mask and maintaining social distancing.

-- We kindly ask all of you to attend wearing face masks at all times unless in labour or you are exempt.
+- We kindly recommend the wearing of face masks unless in labour or you are exempt.
 We will offer you all including birth partners COVID-19 testing on admission to hospital either via a lateral flow test, a PCR test or both: this guides our care for you and those around you.
 We hope that you will support us with these measures so that we can keep everyone safe.

 Accessing care if you have COVID-19